RedisGears/RedisGears/docs/intro.md

 * Upgrade atomicity is promised on the shard level and not on the cluster level.
 There might be a moment in time where one shard runs the old version while another shard runs the new version, but **it is promised** that on each moment each shard will have either the new registrations or the old registrations.

-* Revert is perfromed per shard (not on a cluster level).
-It might be that one shard will failed the upgrade and another will succussed, in this case one shard will run the old code while another shard will run the new code.
-In such case `RG.PYEXECUTE` will return with an error messages indicating which shard failed and why, it is possible to fix the error and repeate the upgrade processes.
+* Revert is performed per shard (not on a cluster level).
+It might be that one shard will failed the upgrade and another will succeeded, in this case one shard will run the old code while another shard will run the new code.
+In such case `RG.PYEXECUTE` will return with an error messages indicating which shard failed and why, it is possible to fix the error and repeat the upgrade processes.
 Possible errors are:
-    * One of the shards crashed durring the upgrade process (if the shard crashed before the upgrade, the entire upgrade will failed).
+    * One of the shards crashed during the upgrade process (if the shard crashed before the upgrade, the entire upgrade will failed).
     * Shards are at inconsistent state when the upgrade started.
-This can happened if the upgrade perform on 2 shards simultaniusly.
-RedisGears make no attempt to reach consensus, performing simultanius upgrade to the same session will cause cluster inconsistency.
+This can happened if the upgrade perform on 2 shards simultaneously.
+RedisGears make no attempt to reach consensus, performing simultaneous upgrade to the same session will cause cluster inconsistency.

-**If your upgrade requires a stronger requirements then what RedisGears provides you are highly recomended to stop the traffic durring the upgrade, complete the upgrade, and restart the traffic.**
+**If your upgrade requires a stronger requirements then what RedisGears provides you are highly recommended to stop the traffic during the upgrade, complete the upgrade, and restart the traffic.**

 ### Code Upgrades from RedisGears V1.0

 On RedisGears V1, the session concept was not yet exists.
 If you upgrade from RedisGears V1.0 and use [`RG.PYDUMPSESSION`](commands.md#rgpydumpsessions) command, you will see that all the sessions has some random generated session ID.
 It is still possible to upgrade those sessions using [`REPLACE_WITH`](commands.md#rgpyexecute) option, example:

 Use [`RG.PYDUMPSESSION`](commands.md#rgpydumpsessions) command to find the session we want to upgrade (It is possible to spot the session by the registrations list.
-It is also possible to use the `VERBOSE` option to see full details about the registrations and find the relevant session by registration decription given to the [gears builder](functions.md#context-builder)):
+It is also possible to use the `VERBOSE` option to see full details about the registrations and find the relevant session by registration description given to the [gears builder](functions.md#context-builder)):
 ```
 > redis-cli RG.PYDUMPSESSIONS
 1)  1) "ID"